 There is no proposed buffering or landscaping proposed.
-The small size of the addition and its location on the site far from neighboring properties does not require additional buffering or landscaping.
+This is a 65 acres parcel with 7.5 acres to be farmed.
+The one small farm shed does not require buffering or landscaping.

 10.10 Noise

 The development must control noise levels such that it will not create a nuisance for neighboring properties.